 Double Rifles- $125 Double Rifle and shotgun combined E grade- $115 Three Barrels Ranging from $- 150- $300.

 Note: I am not aware of an example of an AA grade nor a double rifle/shotgun combination in the sidecocker.
 That is not to say they don’t exist, but if so would be extremely rare.

 Lefever Arms Co. $1000 Grade Date Uncertain

 The $1000 Grade Lefever Arms Co. shotgun was the most expensive American shotgun offered until the advent of the Parker Invincible in 1929.
 The number produced is unknown with reports of up to four being produced according to Elliott.
 The serial number s of two known are in the 23xxx range which would put them in the realm of 1895.
 The serial number of the shown gun is 24,993.
-However, the grade was not listed in a catalog until 1905.
+However, the grade was not listed in a catalog until about 1909.

 Double Rifle- Ungraded Early (1888) .50-110 Caliber

 Double rifles, drillings, and combination guns were offered by Lefever from very early in his career.
 However, they became more and more rare as time went on.
 This .50-110 caliber Special Order double rifle was made for LAC President A. A. Howlett.

 This gun has gold inlays on the trigger guard and lever opener only.